okkur/reposeed/VISION.md

 ## Core Concept

-Reposeed&#39;s core concept is to provide a basic selection of useful templates.
+Reposeed's core concept is to provide a basic selection of useful templates.
 With the help of a configuration file and a small substitution engine the project generates a seed layer for new open source repositories.